MicrosoftDocs/power-platform/power-platform/developer/catalog/events.md

 ## mspcat_OnCatalogInstallUpdated

-Catalog Install Updated Event, Raised on each status event received by the system.
+Event raised on each status event received by the system.

 ### mspcat_OnCatalogInstallUpdated parameters